mo-rjr/outliner-exercise/README.md

 ![Grid with line around blocks](imgs/grid-with-line.svg)

+The service needs to:
+* output geojson (a type of json format)
+* be able to complete processing in less than 30 seconds
+* handle at least ten concurrent pieces of processing

 ## Test input format
 The devs have done some basic testing while writing the code.
 They've made a test harness that takes in a string of text